RowenTey/justjio/README.md

 <br>

 <div align="center">
- <p>A party-planning app that streamlines all the pain of hosting one 🍻</p>
+  <i>A party-planning app that streamlines all the pain of hosting one 🍻</i>
 </div>

 ## 🛠 Getting Started